capdevon/Archer-Game-Template2/README.md

 - E: Aiming
 - R: Switch arrow type
 - LMB: Left Mouse Button to fire
-- SPACE: Hold down the key while moving to sprinting
+- LSHIFT: Running
 - CAMERA: Use the mouse to orient the camera
-- 0 (zero): toggle Physics Debug
+- 0 - Zero: Toggle Physics Debug

 # Resource Used: